Quintusnz/Math-Dash/project-documentation/api-integration-guide.md

-# Math Dash – API Integration & Data Schema Guide
+# Ready Steady Math – API Integration & Data Schema Guide

+> **Note:** Ready Steady Math was previously referred to as 'Math Dash' in earlier internal drafts.

 This document defines the data contracts between the Frontend (Next.js Client) and the Backend (Next.js API / Supabase).
 We use **Zod** for runtime validation and TypeScript type inference.